trebortech/sshsigner/README.md

 - [ ] Create walk through video
 - [ ] Create systemd script for oled and app
 - [ ] Update this README file

+[^root]: lsusb requires it. still working on moving this to user